 Music is a familiar, fun, and engaging tool to use in learning a second language.
 This list includes sites that have music to listen to, activities for students to do, and ways for them to create their own.

 This is latest of my “The Best…” series, also known as Websites Of The Year.
-The sites on this list can be found, along with 8,000 other categorized links, on my website.
 I am also in the process of designing a special page on my website so that it’s easy for students to access my lists of The Best Websites on their own.

 You might also be interested in an interview I did about using music in the ESL/EFL classroom.